 From The Side

-Shot in profile or at forty-five degrees off axis from her back, this pose emphasizes the sensual line of the woman’s shoulders, down the back, to the curve of her bottom.
+Shot in profile or at forty-five degrees off axis from behind, this pose emphasizes the sensual line of the woman’s shoulders, down the back, to the curve of her bottom.
 It’s important she arch her back and engage her hands by gripping the backrest.
 Shot from the side, this can be quite a dramatic image.

 From The Back